Timely Textbook and Instructional Materials Adoption

 Whenever possible, choose textbooks and instructional materials that have accessible electronic versions available, to facilitate conversion to alternative formats.
 Should students with disabilities enroll in your class, you may be asked to provide clean and clear copies of the syllabus (with reading list), and instructional materials in advance (in electronic text whenever possible) to facilitate conversions.
 If faculty have not been assigned to a course by the established deadlines, it is recommended that departments work with faculty to establish a process to identify textbooks and course materials to ensure timely access to materials for students (for example, by selecting the text used the previous semester or providing an equal alternate form of access).

 Faculty who wish to change or add course materials after the Textbook Identification Deadline should consult with the Department Chair or appropriate administrator.
 Because federal legislation requires course materials to be available to all students at the same time, changes or additional textbooks should only be approved if course materials are available simultaneously to all students enrolled in the course.
 Department Chairs or appropriate administrators who approve an exemption to change course materials after the Textbook Identification Deadline should inform the Bookstore of the new order and contact SSWD so that materials can be converted in a timely manner.
+See FS 12/13-56/EX Timely Instructional Materials Policy for Accessibility and Affordability.

 - Timely Instructional Materials Policy for Accessibility and Affordability (FS 12/13-56/EX) (.pdf)